History of Indigenous Australians: 1990 to present

 In 2004, the Australian Government abolished The Aboriginal and Torres Strait Islander Commission (ATSIC), which had been Australia's top Indigenous organisation.
 The Commonwealth cited corruption and, in particular, made allegations concerning the misuse of public funds by ATSIC's chairman, Geoff Clark, as the principal reason.
 Indigenous specific programmes have been mainstreamed, that is, reintegrated and transferred to departments and agencies serving the general population.
 The Office of Indigenous Policy Coordination was established within the then Department of Immigration and Multicultural and Indigenous Affairs, and now with the Department of Families, Community Services and Indigenous Affairs to co-ordinate a "whole of government" effort.
 Funding was withdrawn from remote homelands (outstations).

+From 1971 to 2006, Indigenous employment, median incomes, home ownership, education and life expectancy all improved, although they remained well below the level for those who were not indigenous.
+In 2008, the Council of Australian Governments created targets for "closing the gap" in inequality in a number of key areas of education, employment, literacy and child mortality.
+By 2020, the outcomes for Indigenous Australians improved in most of these areas.
+However, the gap widened for child mortality and school attendance, and targets for closing the inequality gap were not met for employment and child literacy and numeracy.
+Targets for closing the gap in early childhood education and Year 12 school attainment were on track.

+In 2020, all Australian governments committed to a new "National Agreement on Closing the Gap" between Indigenous and non-Indigenous Australians in their life outcomes.
+However, by 2023 Indigenous people still experienced entrenched inequality.